 With more than twenty years in the aerospace and defense market, Wind River continues to work with leading defense contractors and government agencies to help them with next-generation programs and projects.
 Additionally, in July 2003, Wind River announced that it is collaborating with The Open Group to work with industry-leading device software vendors, along with corporate and government organizations, to help ensure the development of secure and reliable test and certification systems and promote standardization in the device software market.

-Wind River Systems and the Wind River Systems logo are trademarks of Wind River Systems, Inc., and VxWorks is a registered trademark of Wind River Systems, Inc. Third party marks and brands are the property of their respective holders.
+Wind River Systems and the Wind River Systems logo are trademarks of Wind River Systems, Inc., and VxWorks is a registered trademark of Wind River Systems, Inc. All other names mentioned are trademarks, registered trademarks or service marks of their respective companies.